ibm-cloud-docs/pattern-resiliency-powerha-grs/phagrsusecase.md

 # Use case: Disaster recovery for IBM i using PowerHA SystemMirror for i and Global Replication Services
 {: #dr-usecase}

-This use case describes a site level disaster recovery solution for IBM i workloads running on IBM Power Virtual Server using IBM PowerHA SystemMirror for i in combination with Global Replication Services.
-The solution protects IBM i environments from data center level outages while leveraging IBM Cloud managed storage replication and IBM supported recovery orchestration.
-The solution is implemented as a disaster recovery only architecture.
-It does not provide local high availability within a single Power Virtual Server location and does not include backup, archival storage, or long term data retention capabilities.
+This use case describes a site-level disaster recovery (DR) solution for IBM i workloads running on IBM Power Virtual Server using IBM PowerHA SystemMirror for i in combination with Global Replication Services.
+The solution protects IBM i environments from data center-level outages by leveraging IBM Cloud managed storage replication and IBM supported recovery orchestration.

+This architecture is intentionally focused on disaster recovery across geographically separated Power Virtual Server locations.
+Local high availability within a single Power Virtual Server location, as well as backup, archival storage, and long-term data retention, are supported by IBM i and PowerVS but are outside the scope of this document.
+Customers commonly deploy this DR architecture alongside local HA or backup solutions based on their broader availability and data protection requirements.

 ## Business context
 {: #usecase-business-context}